bxlab/hifive/doc/binning.rst

 The 'upper' format is used when the data can be represented in a symmetric matrix (bin i,j is equal to j,i).
 In these cases, HiFive flattens the matrix into a 1D array, using only the upper triangle of the matrix, not including the diagonal.
 This results in an N * (N - 1) / 2 sized matrix from an N x N square matrix.
 This is the format used for all cis genomic regions that are binned and have no distance bound on the length of included interactions.

+.. note:: For 'binned' HiC data, because within-bin interactions are included, the array is of size N * (N + 1) / 2.

 ++++++++++++++++++
 The 'full' format
 ++++++++++++++++++